 How can Virtual Nature be used?

-Virtual Nature has many uses and a rich history in research.
-The concept has been used in both the academic and practical settings, ranging from lab research to care homes.
-An installation comprises of a hard- and software part.
-One to create and another to display a Virtual Nature Environment.
-Both can be adjusted to the user’s needs .
+The concept has been used in both academic and practical settings, ranging from lab research to care homes.
+An installation comprises a hard- and software part to create and display a Virtual Nature Environment.
+Both can be adjusted to the user’s needs.
 There are three major points of customization.
 Firstly, different equipment can be used in different settings.
-For example, smart use of different projection equipment can result in immersive environments that can be applied in both small and expansive rooms and in areas with little room for equipment.
+For example, the use of different projection equipment can result in immersive environments.
 Secondly, the users can create their own Virtual Nature environments or use pre-made ones.
-Different environments produce different effects and can thus be used to alter the outcome.
-Thirdly, the optional additions of sound and scent (smell) offer additional layers of immersiveness and potential for research.
+Thirdly, the optional additions of sound and scent (smell) offer additional layers of immersiveness.

 The virtual nature recorder

 The virtual nature recorder allows for convenience when designing, testing, and implementing virtual nature environments.
 You can easily tailor the virtual nature environments.
 Additionally, it allows for designing virtual nature environments with systematic manipulations of multiple nature characteristics.
 The design process consists of five steps, each focusing on specific parts of the environment that is being designed.
 Firstly, the environment of your preference can be chosen, from which you can choose the most suitable spot for your needs.
 For example, you can choose an environment with hills or without hills depending on your preference.
 Further, the landscape chosen can be designed.
 You can tailor it by changing different settings.
 Additionally, nature sounds can be added.
 Lastly, you can export the virtual nature environment.
 The different settings allow for comparisons of different environments and their effects.
 For example, you can observe the different effects of high and low-density trees.

 Feeling disconnected to the world around you?
 Take a walk in a digital forest!